crolllab/teaching/Bioinformatics_Tools/Course_2_Programs_Phylogeny/README.md

 # Course 2

 ### Major aims
-- Know how to install bioinformatics software using conda
+- Know how to install bioinformatics software using conda (or rather the micromamba variant)
 - Access the NCBI sequence database to retrieve data
 - Build a phylogenetic tree and visualize it